VisualComposer/vcwb-api-example-plugin/README.md

 - ### `addFilter`
   Adds filter to get or set data.
 Arguments: 1. filter key, 2. callback function with an argument of provided data for that filter, add key and value to object and return data if needed.
 Available filter points:
   - `saveRequestData` - will be called on saving the post/page, object data that will saved will be provided as an argument, any key with value can be added and returned to this object and will be saved in DB.
+  To receive the passed key on PHP side there are events that are listening on editor loading ('vcv:dataAjax:getData') and saving ('vcv:dataAjax:setData').
+On saving all passed values can be received through the request.
+To pass the values to the editor on load, they need to be added to the response array.

   Example:
   ```